RubixML/Iris/README.md

 - [PHP](https://php.net) 7.1.3 or above

 ## Tutorial
 Machine Learning is all about using *data* to indirectly program a learner.
 The Iris dataset consists of 50 samples from each of three species of Iris flower - Iris setosa, Iris-virginica, and Iris-versicolor.
-Each sample is comprised of 4 measurments or *features* (sepal length, sepal width, petal length, and petal width) which are used by the K Nearest Neighbors classifier to determine the *distance* between samples.
+Each sample is comprised of 4 measurments or *features* (sepal length, sepal width, petal length, and petal width) which are used by the [K Nearest Neighbors](https://github.com/RubixML/RubixML#k-nearest-neighbors) classifier to determine the *distance* between samples.
 KNN works by inferring an unknown sample's label based on its k nearest neighbors from the training set.

+### Training
 Before we can train the K Nearest Neighbors learner, we need to import the data from `dataset.csv` into a [Labeled](https://github.com/RubixML/RubixML#labeled) dataset object.
 We'll use the League of Extraordinary PHP packages' [CSV Reader](https://csv.thephpleague.com/) to help us import the data.

+> Source code can be found in the [train.php](https://github.com/RubixML/Iris/blob/master/train.php) file in project root.

 ```php
 use Rubix\ML\Datasets\Labeled;